Law Firm CRMs, Legal CRM Software, & Other Content Management Tips for Your Legal Practice

 Is a CRM The Same as a CMS?

 No, a CRM is not the same as a CMS.
 A CMS is a content management system.
 Although they have similar aspects, they are fundamentally different.
-They are both organization systems to store specific types of data and information, but the information is the core difference.
+They are both organization systems to store specific types of data and information, but the information is not the same.
 A CMS manages your web content, not client information.
 It does help with storage and managing; it also helps with actual content creation and can help you manage your website.

 CRMs deal directly with your clients—or, in marketing terms, your audience or users.
 Both can be useful, but for organizing content specifically about your clients, it is best to go with a legal CRM.